sylvchev/dataset-ssvep-led/README.md

 feedback was provided to the subject.

 The recording are saved in GDF format [1], the stimulations code for each class are available as time events.
 There is between 4 sessions for each user, recorded on different days, by the same operators, on the same hardware and in the same conditions.

+The stimulation code used in GDF file are those defined by OpenVibe:

+* ExperimentStart: 32769, 0x00008001,
+* ExperimentStop: 32770, 0x00008002
+* VisualStimulationStart: 32779, 0x0000800b
+* VisualStimulationStop: 32780, 0x0000800c
+* Label_00: 33024, 0x00008100
+* Label_01: 33025, 0x00008101
+* Label_02: 33026, 0x00008102
+* Label_03: 33027, 0x00008103

+The stimulation code are used as follows: *ExperimentStart* and *ExperimentStop* indicate the begining and the end of the session.
+A trial start with a Label_XX stimulation code indicating the class of the example, there is a 3s pause before the audio cue indicating the stimulus to focus.
+The audio cue onset is indicated by *VisualStimulationStart*, this is the start of the trial.
+The end of the trial take place 5s after and is indicated by *VisualStimulationStop*. *Label_00* is for resting class, *Label_01* is for 13Hz stimulation, *Label_02* is for 21Hz stimulation and *Label_03* is for 17Hz stimulation.

+## *Update*

+Subject 1 was removed from the repository for inconsistency in the stimulation frequencies.

 ## Bibliography